Node Replication: Theory And Practice: Introduction

 \section{Introduction}

 Computation in the $\lambda$-calculus is based on higher-order substitution, a complex operation being able to erase and copy terms during evaluation.
-Several formalisms have been proposed to model higher-order substitution, going from explicit substitutions (ES)~\cite{abadi90} (see a survey in~\cite{kesner09}) and labeled systems~\cite{blanc05} to pointer graphs~\cite{wadsworth71} or optimal sharing graphs~\cite{lamping90}.
-The model of copying behind each formalism is not the same.
+Several formalisms have been proposed to model higher-order substitution, going from explicit substitutions (ES)~\cite{abadi90} (see a survey in~\cite{kesner09}) and labeled systems~\cite{LevyPhD,blanc05} to pointer graphs~\cite{wadsworth71} or optimal sharing graphs~\cite{lamping90}.
+The operational semantics used in each formalism to implement copying (\ie\ duplication) of terms is not the same.

 Meanwhile, the Curry-Howard isomorphism~\cite{soerensen06} uncovers a deep connection between logical systems and term calculi.
 Also in this framework, different ways to normalize proofs in different logical systems correspond to different implementations of substitution.
-Indeed, \emph{full substitution} can be explained in terms of natural deduction, while \emph{linear substitution} corresponds to cut elimination in Proof-Nets~\cite{PNESAccattoli18}. \emph{Node-by-node replication} is based on a Curry-Howard interpretation of deep inference~\cite{guglielmi10,gundersen13a}.
+Indeed, the process of \emph{full substitution} is somehow analogous to the normalization process in natural deduction, while \emph{linear substitution} corresponds to cut elimination in Proof-Nets~\cite{PNESAccattoli18}. \emph{Node-by-node replication} is based on a Curry-Howard interpretation of deep inference~\cite{guglielmi10,gundersen13a}.
 Let us illustrate these different models using an example.

 Indeed, suppose one wants to substitute all the free occurrences of some variable $x$ in a term $t= \app x x$ by the term $u =\app y {(\app z w)}$ ($\app \_ \_$ denotes the application constructor).
 The variable substituted at each reduction step is going to be highlighted in \celeastar{\mbox{light blue}}: